StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

 ### Using commands to navigate and manipulate the file system
 Now that we have introduced Linux commands and the filesystem, we can put them together and navigate around the computer and start making directories and moving files (analogous to what can be achieved with a mouse and pointer when using PCs or Macs).

-We’ve already introduced the `ls` command to list file and folders, but here is a list of some of the other most commonly used commands to move around the filesystem.
+We’ve already introduced the `ls` command to list files and folders, but here is a list of some of the other most commonly used commands to move around the filesystem.

 `pwd` (print working directory)
 This command prints the current working directory of the user.
-This might sound a strange concept, but the user can be viewed as having a “location” in the system file structure.  pwd reports back the user’s position.
+This might sound a strange concept, but the user can be viewed as having a “location” in the system file structure.  `pwd` reports back the user’s position.

     pwd
     /lmb/home/swingett